Efficient recurrent architectures through activity sparsity and sparse back-propagation through time: Introduction

-The biological brain, which relies heavily on recurrent architectures and is at the same time extremely energy efficient \citep{mead2020we}, is a major source of inspiration for the EGRU.
-One of the brain's strategies to reach these high levels of efficiency is activity-sparsity.
-In the brain, (asynchronous) event-based communication is just the result of the properties of the specific physical and biological substrate on which the brain is built.
-Biologically realistic spiking neural networks and neuromorphic hardware also aim to use these principles to build energy-efficient software and hardware models \citep{roy2019towards,schuman2017survey}.
-However, despite progress in recent years, their task performance has been relatively limited for real-world tasks compared to state-of-the-art recurrent architectures based on LSTM and GRU.
-We view the EGRU as a generalisation of spiking neural networks, moving away from modeling biological dynamics toward a more general-purpose recurrent model for deep learning.
+While allowing extraordinary task performance, the biological brain's recurrent architecture is extremely energy efficient \citep{mead2020we}.
+One of the brain's strategies to reach these high levels of efficiency is activity sparsity.
+In the brain, (asynchronous) event-based and activity-sparse communication results from the properties of the specific physical and biological substrate on which the brain is built.
+Biologically realistic spiking neural networks and neuromorphic hardware aim to use these principles to build energy-efficient software and hardware models \citep{roy2019towards,schuman2017survey}.
+However, despite progress in recent years, their task performance has been relatively limited for real-world tasks compared to recurrent architectures based on LSTM and GRU.

-In this paper, we first introduce a version of EGRU based on a principled mathematical approach that formulates the dynamics of the internal states of the network in continuous time.
-The units of the network communicate solely through message events triggered when the internal state of a unit reaches a threshold value.
-This allows us to derive exact gradient descent update equations for the network analogous to backpropagation-through-time (BPTT) that mirrors the activity-sparsity of the forward pass.

-We then introduce a discrete simplification of this continuous-time model that is also event-based and activity-sparse while being easier to implement on today's prevailing machine learning libraries and thus directly comparable to existing implementations of GRU and LSTM.
-The backwards pass here uses an approximate version of BPTT, and these updates are also sparse.